Michael Richardson (English footballer): South Shields

 On 30 November 2016, it was announced that South Shields had signed Richardson for an undisclosed fee.

 That season South Shields completed an historic "quadruple", winning the Durham Challenge Cup, The Northern League Challenge Cup, the Northern League Division One title and the FA Vase, with Richardson making a 70th-minute substitute appearance in the final at Wembley Stadium.

 Hebburn Town

 Richardson was signed by South Tyneside neighbours, Hebburn Town, in 2018.
-He finished as the club's top scorer in the 2018-19 season, helping The Hornets to a second-place finish in the Northern League Division One.
+He finished as the club's top scorer in the 2018–19 season, helping The Hornets to a second-place finish in the Northern League Division One.

 He competed in his second FA Vase final in May 2021 for the delayed 2020 competition.
-He scored Hebburn's second of the afternoon in a 3-2 victory over Consett and claimed the Man of the Match award.
+He scored Hebburn's second of the afternoon in a 3–2 victory over Consett and claimed the Man of the Match award.

 Return to Blyth Spartans

 In June 2022, Richardson returned to National League North club Blyth Spartans.
+He played a vital part in the Spartans FA Cup run, scoring a goal in each of Blyths matches vs Wrexham A.F.C, in the F.A Cup Fourth Round.
+Firstly a last-gasp free-kick 88th-minute equaliser to help draw 1–1 in front of 2787 fans at Croft Park, followed by a 57th-minute goal in a narrow 3–2 loss at the Racecourse Ground in the return fixture.